hineios/FAtiMA-DST/README.md

 ### Events

-In addition to the Beliefs, we also provide a way to listen to in-game events and register them in FAtiMA, e.g. whenever something is killed, DST does a 'killed' event which can be listened to and registered as a FAtiMA event by simply enabling it on the mod configurations (by default all event listening is turned off).
+In addition to the Beliefs, we also provide a way to listen to in-game events, e.g. whenever something is killed, DST does a 'killed' event which is registered as a FAtiMA event.

 |Event|Description|
 |:----:|:---|